Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Data Set Details

 Eq.~\ref{eq: advection diffusion} is the simplified Advection-Diffusion equation with constant diffusivity and no sources or sinks, where $u$ denotes the velocity, $d$ is a scalar passive quantity that is transported, and $\nu$ is the diffusion coefficient or kinematic viscosity.

-Burger's Equation in Eq.~\ref{eq: burgers} is similar to the Advection-Diffusion equation, but it describes how the velocity field itself changes over time with advection and diffusion.
+Burgers' Equation in Eq.~\ref{eq: burgers} is similar to the Advection-Diffusion equation, but it describes how the velocity field itself changes over time with advection and diffusion.
 The diffusion term can also be interpreted as a viscosity, that models the resistance of the material to deformations.
 Furthermore, this variation can develop discontinuities (also called shock waves).
 Here, $u$ also denotes the velocity and $\nu$ the kinematic viscosity or diffusion coefficient.

-To solve both PDEs, the differentiable fluid framework PhiFlow \citep{holl2020_Learning} was used.
+To solve both PDEs, the differentiable fluid framework PhiFlow \cite{holl2020_Learning} was used.
 The solver utilizes a Semi-Lagrangian advection scheme, and we chose periodic domain boundary conditions to allow for the usage of a Fourier space diffusion solver.
 We introduced additional continuous forcing to the simulations by adding a force term $f$ to the velocity after every simulation step.
 Thus, $f$ depends on the time steps $t$, that is normalized by division of the simulation domain size beforehand.
 For \texttt{Adv}, \texttt{Bur}, and \texttt{AdvD}, we initialized the fields for velocity, density, and force with multiple layered parameterized sine functions.
 This leads to a large range of patterns across multiple scales and frequencies when varying the sine parameters.

 Eq.~\ref{eq: velocity init}, \ref{eq: force init}, and \ref{eq: density init} show the layered sine functions in $u^x(\vp)$, $f^x(\vp)$, and $d(\vp)$ for a spatial grid position $\vp \in \mathbb{R}^3$.
-The $sum$ operation denotes a sum of all vector elements here, and all binary operations on vectors and scalars use broadcasting of the scalar value to match the dimensions.
+The $\operatorname{sum}$ operation denotes a sum of all vector elements here, and all binary operations on vectors and scalars use broadcasting of the scalar value to match the dimensions.
 Eq.~\ref{eq: param init} shows the definition of the function parameters used above, all of which are randomly sampled based on the simulation seed for more diverse simulations.
-Note that $\nu$ was multiplied by $0.1$ for \texttt{Bur}.
-The remaining velocity and force components $u^y(\vp)$, $u^z(\vp)$, $f^y(\vp)$, and $f^z(\vp)$ and corresponding parameters are omitted for brevity here, since they follow the same initialization pattern as $u^x(\vp)$ and $f^x(\vp)$.
-Tab.~\ref{tab: simulated data details} shows the function parameters that were varied, by using the random initializations and adjusting one of them in linear steps to create a sequence.